somia/ninchat-sdk-ios-swift/README.md

 ```
 #### Callback

-The SDK provides *delegate* and *clouser* as the callback approaches, to keep providing support for both *Objective-c* and *Swift* projects.
+The SDK provides *delegate* and *closuer* as the callback approaches, to keep providing support for both *Objective-c* and *Swift* projects.
 - To use *delegate* pattern, use below for implementing the methods.
 All of delegate methods are always called on the main UI thread. **Please be noted that support of *delegate* pattern will be deprecated in a future relase.
-Consider to replacing it with clousers**
+Consider to replacing it with closuers**

 ```swift
 /// This method is called when the chat session has terminated.